-This guideline includes information about:
+This guideline includes information about the Heritage Grants Program, including:

-- Who can apply/eligibility
+- who can apply/eligibility

-- Projects that are eligible for funding
+- projects that are eligible for funding

-- The amount of funding that is available
+- the amount of funding that is available

-- The assessment process
+- the assessment process

-- Information for successful applicants
+- information for successful applicants.

 To make an application to the Heritage Grants Program, read this guideline and ensure that you meet the eligibility requirements.
 This document should be read in conjunction with the application forms and related templates, which are available through GrantsNT once the grant is open.
 If you have any questions about information within this guideline and would like to discuss your project, please contact the Heritage Branch.